Written by KarelOh

 This is a little trickkite experiment i did recently.
 Started off with a shape i really liked: my Vendetta by Shawn Tinkham.
 Altered the shape by scaling it down to 93% and changed the trailing edge by cutting it a fraction higher.
 The position of the lowerspreader/center cross is a bit higher on the spine and LE as well.
 Fitted single (gfk) standoffs per side and added a Kitehouse style nose.
 Also made a little panel layout so i could use some icarex scraps (Vendetta’s have nylon sail material).

 Turned out to be a nice tricker with a great taz machine and a deeper backflip.
 Backspins are better as well.
 Still quite slow and precise in flight.
 The signature Vendetta slotmachines are a bit lost.
 Maybe a little tweaking can bring those back.
 I’m not intending to share the plans publicly, since it is based on a kite that used to be available commercially.
 Krijn Hemminga was interested in building one as well so we both have a matching kite to do some pair trick flying.
-A couple of other friends have build 90three’s as well.
+A bunch of other friends within our little community have build 90three’s as well.
 So there’s quite a few now.
 At the moment we are keeping it within our group of friends.

 Krijn experimented by creating a SUL version which is very floaty and balanced.
 It’s very, very slow yet fully trickable in the lightest of breezes.
 Taz’s, multilazies and cyniques are it’s strong points but basically most tricks are there.
 Combining tricks is a blast.
 Single pop yoyo’s can be done but are easier when 3pt LS are fitted.
 This makes the SUL a bit more radical.
 A XUL and UL version are also developed.

 The VTD version is very nice as well.
 Krijn did a great job with choosing the vent sizes, shapes and positions.
 When the STD has reached it’s upper wind limit, that’s when the VTD keeps going.
 Almost no pull, still slow and still very capable in the tricks department.
 Krijn also made a Super Vented/Crazy Winds version.